 11. “When a horse comes off the track, they have a lot of muscle and very little fat so as their work load drastically decreases, they usually lose muscle tone and look thin and ribby.
 But as their metabolism readjusts, they will start to gain fat, generally starting around the belly and moving up and around the top line.
 Initially an OTTB will require a LOT of quality grain and hay, and it is still probably less than they were getting fed at the track.
 But as time goes on, they will require less and less to keep a nice weight and top line.
 We feed a 10% protein, 9% fat sweet feed, and initially a horse might get nine to 10 quarts twice a day, but after they have let down they are fat on two to three quarts twice a day.” – Beverly Strauss, Mid-Atlantic Horse Rescue

 12. “They have been shod the majority of their lives. if you wish to pull off shoes, think ahead - ask the farrier not to trim them so short the first few times and leave plenty of toe, try to plan on doing it when the ground is soft and most importantly, for the first few weeks paint feet twice daily with a brushing of Venice turpentine or bluestone.” – Lisa Molloy, ReRun

 This article originally appeared on America's Best Racing and is published here with permission.

-Find out about this subject and more in our section on Retire & Rehome.
+Find more interesting articles in our section on Retire & Rehome.